Not a Member?

 Econazole is for external use only; it is not for oral administration, ophthalmic administration, or vaginal administration.

-Econazole is classified as pregnancy category C. It has not been shown to be teratogenic when administered orally to mice, rabbits, or rats.
-Fetotoxic or embryotoxic effects were observed in oral studies with rats receiving 10—80 times the human dermal dose.
-According to the manufacturer, econazole should be used during the first trimester of pregnancy only when considered essential to the welfare of the patient and during the second or third trimester of pregnancy only when clearly needed.
+Econazole has not been shown to be teratogenic when administered orally in animal studies.
+However, fetotoxic or embryotoxic effects were observed in oral studies with rats receiving 10 to 80 times the human dermal dose.
+According to the FDA-approved labeling, econazole should be used during the first trimester of pregnancy only when considered essential to the welfare of the patient and during the second or third trimester of pregnancy only when clearly needed.

 Data are limited regarding use of econazole during breast-feeding and its' excretion in human milk is unknown.
 Systemic absorption following topical application is extremely low which suggests that very little drug would be excreted into breast-milk; however, according to the manufacturer, caution is advised when administering to nursing mothers.
 Instruct mothers not to apply econazole topically to the breast while breast-feeding.
 Fluconazole, clotrimazole, miconazole, and nystatin may be potential alternatives to consider during breast-feeding.
 However, site of infection, local susceptibility patterns, and specific microbial susceptibility should be assessed before choosing an alternative agent.
 Consider the benefits of breast-feeding, the risk of potential infant drug exposure, and the risk of an untreated or inadequately treated condition.
 If a breast-feeding infant experiences an adverse effect related to a maternally ingested or administered drug, health care providers are encouraged to report the adverse effect to the FDA.